Monarchism in Iran: Before 1979

+After 1979

+The new provisional revolutionary government officially abolished the monarchy and declared Iran to be a republic.
+In April 1979, the Islamic Republic of Iran was established, under the Supreme Leadership of Ruhollah Khomeini.

 In the months following the Revolution, former Field Marshal of the Imperial Armed Forces Bahram Aryana organized a counter-revolution in exile.
 Based in Paris, France, with other military officials of the Imperial Armed Forces and Prince Shahriar Shafiq, he established Azadegan, a paramilitary resistance intended to help restore the constitutional monarchy.
 Fearing a growing counter-revolution, Prince Shahriar was assassinated in Paris in December 1979 by Khomeinist agents, which was a major setback for the monarchist resistance.
 Despite a number of successful operations which garnered international media attention in 1980 and 1981, the outbreak of war between Iran and Iraq officially brought any hope for counter-revolution to an end.

 In the 1990s and the decade following 2000, the Shah's reputation has staged something of a revival, with many Iranians looking back on his era as a time when Iran was more prosperous and the government less oppressive.
 Journalist Afshin Molavi reports even members of the uneducated poor — traditionally core supporters of the revolution that overthrew the Shah — making remarks such as 'God bless the Shah's soul, the economy was better then;' and finds that "books about the former Shah (even censored ones) sell briskly," while "books of the Rightly Guided Path sit idle."

 The Crown Prince of Iran, Reza Pahlavi, himself does not publicly advocate the restoration of his dynasty, instead stating that the matter is for Iranians themselves to decide in a national referendum whether or not to restore the constitutional monarchy and the House of Pahlavi.
 However, the Crown Prince publicly announced his desire for western support in collapsing the current government of Iran, even suggesting himself as an interim leader for the new regime.
-Additionally, reports following the publication of an email sent by former Friends of Israel lobbyist and current British MP Luke Akehurst reveal that British MPs and Peers were invited by Akehurst to a 30 June 2025 meeting where the Crown Prince would present his plan to collapse the Islamic Republic of Iran's government in order to establish a secular regime potentially aligned with Israel.
+Additionally, reports following the publication of an email sent by former WE Believe in Israel director and current British MP Luke Akehurst reveal that British MPs and peers were invited by Akehurst to a 30 June 2025 meeting where the Crown Prince would present his plan to collapse the Islamic Republic of Iran's government in order to establish a secular regime potentially aligned with Israel.